 When a kid is first learning to walk with crutches, the PT might have them wear a safety belt so they don't fall down or stumble while practicing.
 The PT also teaches the child's parents about using crutches safely on flat surfaces and stairs.
 It's important for kids to wear good supportive shoes, like sneakers, when using crutches.

 When their bone is healed and the cast is taken off, kids might go back to PT to help build their strength and mobility.

 Kids learn by playing, so physical therapists often have toys for kids to use.
 You might find balls, benches, swings, slides, and sometimes even interactive video games in a pediatric therapy gym.
 Kids can have some fun during these therapy sessions, though it can be a lot of hard work to make muscles stronger and learn to do new things.

-Some kids might see a PT just one or two times, whereas other kids may be in therapy for many months.
-The sessions usually last 30 minutes to 1 hour, depending on the kid's age and the type of problems he or she is having.
+Some kids might see a PT just one or two times, while other kids may be in therapy for many months.
+The sessions usually last 30 minutes to 1 hour, depending on the kid's age and the type of problems they're having.